 Note: Taking supplements should never be regarded as a substitute for having a good diet.

 Manage your Stress Levels

 Stress, if it is continual, can have a negative impact on your body; particularly your immune system (you can read more about stress and how it affects the body here).
-When you become stressed your immune system becomes repressed.
-If you are constantly stressed then your immune system will be constantly repressed.
+When you become stressed your immune system becomes suppressed.
 How can you possibly expect to fight off any type of infection if your immune system is not working as it should?
 Therefore, taking steps to manage your stress levels and taking part in some form of relaxation is important.
-Methods such as meditation, mindfulness, breathing exercises, progressive muscle relaxation, hatha yoga are all great ways to relax.
+Methods such as meditation, mindfulness, breathing exercises, progressive muscle relaxation, hatha yoga, tai chi are all great ways to relax.
 Have a read of my blog "Keep Calm and Meditate" or "What is mindfulness and how it can help you lead a stress-free life".

 If you check out Youtube you will find plenty of guided meditations, visualisations, progressive muscle relaxation, breathing exercises etc. to help you find ways to relax.

 You can read more about leading a healthy lifestyle in my blog post "Why is it important to lead a healthy lifestyle"

 I hope you have found this information helpful.